 Following their arrival, both aircraft will be used for training before they go into service.
 This will include pilot and cabin crew training at Manston Airport in Kent, customer service trials at Heathrow and a period of short-haul flying – Stockholm for the 787 and Frankfurt for the A380.
 Flights within the UK will also take place during this period and further details will be announced nearer the time.

-I will do what I can to snag a flight on both / either of the A380 and B787 introductory flights (BA – feel free to send me a ticket if you like, raffles [at] headforpoints.co.uk!).
+I will do what I can to snag a flight on both / either of the A380 and B787 introductory flights.
 I tried to grab a ticket for the London to Oslo test flights that Norwegian is doing for its Boeing 787’s, but without success (well, without success for business class!) – hopefully I can do better this time.

-More details on the A380’s, including some photos and video footage, can be found in this old Head for Points post.
+More details on the A380’s, including some photos and video footage, can be found in this old Head for Points article.